Skip to content

 • communication regarding accommodations to support changing physical or cognitive needs

-A diagnosis of rare or young onset dementia brings with it a guarantee of change.
-This often unexpected change can pose challenges to:
+A diagnosis of rare dementia brings with it a guarantee of change.
+This unexpected change can pose challenges to:

 • daily family functioning